-- Keep the skin around the area of the dead hair you are pulling out tight as this will make it eaiser.
+- Keep the skin around the area of the dead hair you are pulling out tight as this will make it easier.

-- If your pets coat is a little bit dirty it makes the strippig process eassier.
+- If your pet’s coat is a little bit dirty, it makes the stripping process easier.

-- Lastly, always work from one area as you won’t get an even strip if you just strip certian patches.
-We normally start from the back of her neck and work our way down to the base of the tail.
+- Lastly, always work from one area as you won’t get an even strip if you just strip individual patches.
+We start from the back of the neck and work our way down to the base of the tail.

 Tips when using a Stripping Knife

-A stripping knife is super handy for making the whole stripping process easier and quicker.
-It is used simply to improve your grip on the hairs you are stripping.
+A stripping knife is super handy for making the whole stripping process easier and quicker, and it’s used simply to improve your grip on the hairs you are stripping.